What If Someone Is Watching Their T.V.?

-What If Someone Is Watching Their T.V.? is the second studio album by the Screaming Females.
+What If Someone Is Watching Their T.V.? is the second studio album by Screaming Females.
 Originally self-released in 2007, it was re-released on Don Giovanni Records in 2009 and later re-released again on October 4, 2011, this time on vinyl.

 Track listing

 All songs written by Screaming Females (Jarrett Dougherty, Mike "King Mike" Abbate, Marissa Paternoster).